velartrill/velartrill.github.io/orig/kestrel.md

 I nod.
 It was a stupid question, anyway.
 "Is the damage likely to be crippling?"

 "No, ma'am," he says quickly.
-"Our interrogators aren't monsters like the blackrobes.
+"Our interrogators are no blackrobes.
 The wounds are mostly superficial.
 Cuts and burns will heal.
 Give me a week and I'll be fit for duty again, you have my word."

 I nod again, relieved.
-"I can probably swing you veteran's accomodations in the Inner Circle.
+"I can probably swing you Black Stripe accomodations in the Inner Circle.
 For yourself and your lady.
 Will that be enough?"

 "Wh-what?" he stutters, shocked. "'Enough?'
 For— for what?"